 10 Years of Amazing Concept Cars

 The vehicles that draw the biggest crowds at auto shows are often not production vehicles but the automobiles of tomorrow — concept cars.
 Not only do concept cars fuel the dreams of enthusiasts, they provide a look at what might be coming to dealer showrooms in the future.
 Some of these one-of-a-kind vehicles eventually turn into production cars, while others are never seen again — often relegated to collecting dust in a museum or perhaps sequestered in a private collection.
 We’ve culled through hundreds of concept vehicles introduced over the last 10 years and cherry-picked the highlights.
-Note that most concepts revealed during 2020 debuted at individual / virtual events, since most auto shows had to be cancelled due to the pandemic.
+Note that most concepts revealed during 2020 and 2021 debuted at virtual events, since most auto shows had to be canceled due to the pandemic.

 Acura NSX Concept — Detroit 2012